-Our Biophysics and Systems Pharmacology program trains graduate students in research that aims to understand the complex interactions underlying human disease and how drugs can treat these diseases.
+Our Pharmacology and Therapeutics Discovery program trains graduate students in research that aims to understand the complex interactions underlying human disease and how drugs can treat these diseases.
 Learn more about our program

 Our program, funded by the National Institute of General Medical Sciences, provides rigorous interdisciplinary predoctoral training in the fundamental mechanisms that control physiological and pathophysiological processes and drug action.
 Learn more about our program

 The Post-Baccalaureate Research Education Program (PREP), an Icahn School of Medicine at Mount Sinai initiative to enhance the diversity of the biomedical research workforce, is an important part of our dedication to training and mentoring and our commitment to diversity.
-Terry Ann Krulwich, PhD, has been the director since the program was introduced in 2000, funded by the National Institute of General Medical Sciences, with Eric A. Sobie, as the then director, now led by Drs.
+The program was introduced in 2000, funded by the National Institute of General Medical Sciences, with Eric A. Sobie, as the then director, now led by Drs.
 Kirk Campbell and Jamilia Sly.
 The PREP program at the School of Medicine is the only one that has been continuously funded since the national PREP program began.